 Contractor: George Maynard Harrington and T J Harrington

 Description: The building faces southwest and is a two story red colored brick, stone and concrete structure.
-The building is located on landscaped grounds and has a large portico supported by four large white colored columns rising to the pediment at the roof line.
+The building is located on landscaped grounds in the center of Ludowici.
+The building has a large portico supported by four large white colored columns rising to the pediment at the roof line.
 On the second story is a wrought iron balcony above the entrance.
-There are white panels between the first and second story windows.
+There are white colored panels between the first and second story windows.
 The building was renovated in 1974.

 See: National Register of Historic Places – Long County Courthouse

 History: The courthouse is the first and only courthouse erected in the county.